jpata/particleflow/mlpf/pyg/README.md

 ./get_data_delphes.sh
 ```

-This script will download and process the data under a directory called `data/delphes` under particleflow.
+This script will download and process the data under a directory called `data/delphes` under `particleflow`.

 To perform a quick training on the dataset:
 ```bash